drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 1. Executive Summary:
 The Student Accommodation System proposal for Kolej Tun Dr Ismail (KTDI) is aimed at addressing the challenges that students and staff face when managing student accommodation.
-The current process for applying for and managing accommodation is manual and time-consuming, which can result in delays, errors, and frustration for students and staff alike.
+The current process for applying for and managing accommodation is unintegrated and time-consuming, which can result in delays, errors, and frustration for students and staff alike.

 To address these challenges, the proposed software system will provide an online platform that allows students to apply for accommodation, make payments, and track the status of their application.
 KTDI staff will be able to manage room availability and allocation, communicate with students, and access relevant data and reports through a centralized dashboard.